-Create Run/Debug Configuration for Gradle Tasks
+Create run/debug configuration for Gradle tasks

 This dialog lets you create a run/debug configuration for the selected Gradle task.
 It appears when you right-click the task in the Gradle tool window and select Create [task-name].

 |Name||This field shows the name of your Gradle project and the Gradle task that you have selected in the Gradle tool window for the configuration.|

-Allow running in parallel
+Allow parallel run